This tutorial shows you how to deploy a simple example gRPC

 To send requests to the sample API, you can use a sample gRPC client written in Python.

 Clone the git repo where the gRPC client code is hosted:

 pip install virtualenv virtualenv env source env/bin/activate python -m pip install -r requirements.txt

 python bookstore_client.py --host $SERVER_IP --port 80

-If you do not get a successful response, see Troubleshooting Response Errors.
+If you don't get a successful response, see Troubleshooting response errors.

-You just deployed and tested an API in Cloud Endpoints!
+You just deployed and tested an API in Endpoints!